BielRoig/hfeb-guide/content/docs/core-lines/_index.md

 <summary>Hermit Kill with Devourer — 20 Damage</summary>
 <div markdown="1">

 If you can't go into combat to kill with Akroma, you can still use Hermit and shoot with Triskelion.
-If you need more than 20 damage, use Animate Dead to bring back two Shifters and shuffle more cards back into the library.
+If you need more than 20 damage, use Animate Dead to bring back two Shifters and shuffle more cards back into the library, or you can activate Shifter/Scrounger once in your turn and once in your opponent upkeep.

 <p class="graveyard-order"><strong>Graveyard order (top to bottom):<br>
 </strong>Karmic Guide<br>